CDF-S XT1

 CDF-S XT1 was an X-ray transient that was detected by Chandra with the Deep-Field South Survey (CDF-S).
 The origin of this event remains unknown, however there have been several hypotheses suggested, ranging from the collapse of a massive star, the merging of two neutron stars or even the merging of a neutron star and a black hole.
 The event occurred at a distance of redshift z=2.23 inside a small galaxy.

 The energy released by CDF-S XT1 was sudden and grew brighter by at least a factor of 1,000 in just a few hours.
 In about a day, the source had faded below the sensitivity level of Chandra.
 In the end, CDF-S XT1 had released more energy than all the stars in its host galaxy by a thousand times.
 Although this event was unique, there have been other similar events that had occurred in the galaxies NGC 5128 and NGC 4636, both of which are elliptical galaxies.
 Theses event occurred with the complete destruction of either neutron stars or white dwarfs.

 Observation

-Image by the Chandra telescope of the Chandra Deep Field South, CDF-S XT1 is not pictured.

 CDF-S XT1 was first observed by the Chandra telescope on October 1, 2014 in the Deep-Field South Survey (CDF-S).
 The first photon arrived 1.68x10^4 seconds into the observation period with the following ~100 seconds swing displaying a sharp increase in the count of photons.
 Then over the next 10^5 seconds, the number of photons would decrease.
 However there is some debate over whether the first photon to arrive was from CDF-S XT1, with some arguing that it is consistent with the background rate.